adambard/learnxinyminutes-docs/opengl.html.markdown

 glClear(GL_COLOR_BUFFER_BIT);
 // Tell OpenGL we want to use our shader program. glUseProgram(program);
-// Binding the VAO load all the data we need to draw our quad. glBindVertexArray(vao);
+// Binding the VAO loads the data we need. glBindVertexArray(vao);
 // We want to draw a quad starting at index 0 of the VBO using 4 indices. glDrawArrays(GL_QUADS, 0, 4);